-Knowledge and understanding - demonstrate knowledge and understanding in the main field of study, including both an overview of the field and specialized knowledge in certain areas of the field as well as insight into current research and development work, and - demonstrate specialised methodological knowledge in the main field of study.
+Knowledge and understanding - demonstrate knowledge and understanding in the main field of study, including both broad knowledge of the field and a considerable degree of specialised knowledge in certain areas of the field as well as insight into current research and development work, and - demonstrate specialised methodological knowledge in the main field of study.

-Competence and skills - demonstrate the ability to integrate knowledge and analyse, assess and deal with complex phenomena, issues and situations even with limited information - demonstrate the ability to identify and formulate issues autonomously as well as to plan and, use appropriate methods, undertake advanced tasks within predetermined time frames - demonstrate the ability in speech and writing to report clearly and discuss his or her conclusions and the knowledge and arguments on which they are based in dialogue with different audiences, and - demonstrate the skills required for participation in research and development work or employment in some other qulified capacity.
-Judgement and approach - demonstrate the ability to make assessments in the main field of study informed by relevant disciplinary, social and ethical issues and also to demonstrate awareness of ethical aspects of research and development work - demonstrate insight into the possibilities and limitations of research, its role in society and the responsibility of the individual for how it is used, and - demonstrate the ability to identify the personal need for further knowledge and take responsibility for his or her ongoing learning.
-Independent project (degree project) A requirement for the award of a Degree of Master (60 credits) is completion by the student of an independent degree project (master's thesis).
+Competence and skills - demonstrate the ability to critically and systematically integrate knowledge and analyse, assess, and deal with complex phenomena, issues and situations even with limited information - demonstrate the ability to identify and formulate issues critically, autonomously, and creatively as well as to plan and, using appropriate methods, undertake advanced tasks within predetermined time frames and so contribute to the formation of knowledge as well as the ability to evaluate this work - demonstrate the ability in speech and writing both nationally and internationally to clearly report and discuss his or her conclusions and the knowledge and arguments on which they are based in dialogue with different audiences, and - demonstrate the skills required for participation in research and development work or autonomous employment in some other qualified capacity.
+Judgement and approach - demonstrate the ability to make assessments in the main field of study informed by relevant disciplinary, social, and ethical issues and to demonstrate awareness of ethical aspects of research and development work - demonstrate insight into the possibilities and limitations of research, its role in society and the responsibility of the individual for how it is used, and - demonstrate the ability to identify the personal need for further knowledge and take responsibility for his or her ongoing learning.
+Independent project (degree project) A requirement for the award of a Degree of Master (120 credits) is completion by the student of an independent degree project (master's thesis) for at least 30 credits in Global Studies with specialisation in Sustainability Studies.
 Contents The programme consists of the following courses.
 For details about each course, please consult the courses curricula.
-The courses that are included in the specialisation are marked below.
-Please note that the program table is not a set program structure but an overview of the approximate time a course is given.
+Please note that the program table is not a set program structure but an overview of theapproximate time a course is given.
 Courses Course changes can occur, as long as they do not substantially affect the programme's content and learning goals.
 Teaching and examination To pass a course, the student needs to fulfil all the course requirements.
 Examination takes place in the form of written exams, oral exams, or term papers.
 Different methods of examination can be used within a single course.
 The student will be offered at least three examination opportunities in each examination period.
 The university is not obligated to offer re-exams in courses that a student already has passed.
 Mandatory workshops and assignments can exist within a course.
 The courses within the programme are graded A-F or Pass (G)/Fail (U).
 Grades A-E all constitute passing grades and grades FX and F are equal to Fail.
-For most workshops andmandatory group assignments, only Pass (G) or Fail (U) is given.
+For most workshops and mandatory group assignments, only Pass (G) or Fail (U) is given.